Caravan is formed by Pye Hastings, Richard Sinclair, Dave Sinclair and Richard Coughlan.

 [30] Manchester, Free Trade Hall [support: Stars]

-[01] Sheffield
+[01] Sheffield University

-[02] Croydon, Fairfield Hall [support: Stars]
+[02] Croydon, Fairfield Halls [support: Stars]

 [04] London, New Victoria Theatre [guest: J.Hastings]